cloudogu/ecosystem/README.md

 Build the VM according to your liking with one of the builders in `images/template.prod.json`.

-Hint July 2019 - Caution with 19.04 Disco Dingo and sdl please use following ["qemuargs": [ "display", "-gtk"]](https://github.com/hashicorp/packer/pull/7676) since packer PR is merged.
+Hint July 2019 - Caution with 19.04 Disco Dingo and sdl please use following ["qemuargs": [ "display", "-gtk"]](https://github.com/hashicorp/packer/pull/7676) until packer PR is merged.

 ---
 ### What is the Cloudogu EcoSystem?